 Ethernet in the first mile is ideal for companies (or individuals) that need a stable internet connection but do not use bandwidth heavy applications.
 For companies that will need over 10Mb in the near future are best to choose a fibre leased line to allow them to scale their bandwidth when needed.

+Dedicated Internet access is a high speed, high performance and reliable internet access connection which is dedicated to your business.
 You have a dedicated internet access in the form of an SDSL connection, Ethernet first mile or a fibre leased line.
 All of which provide uncontended, symmetrical Internet with a service level agreement (SLA) to guarantee uptime.

 If you require a more specific bandwidth then we can run a custom search for you based on your requirements..